JoshuaKGoldberg/bingo/packages/site/src/content/docs/blog/bingo-is-early-adopter-ready.md

   Bingo is a new repository template framework.
   It allows you to build delightful templates for web repositories with built-in support for friendly CLIs, type-safe options, and fully testable templates.
   After half a year of early development, I'm happy to announce that Bingo is _"early adopter ready"_.
-  If you maintain any kind of repository template, Bingo is ready for you to try out.
   <br />
   <br />
   What's Bingo, you ask?